aveq-research/videoparser-ng/METRICS.md

 Average motion vector length per frame, computed as the mean of `sqrt(mv_x² + mv_y²)` over all motion vectors.

 - **H.264**: Extracted in `h264_mb.c` via `mv_statistics_264`.
 Motion vectors are collected from both L0 (forward) and L1 (backward) reference lists.
 For bi-directional blocks, values from both directions are averaged.
 By default, raw motion vector values are used.
-A compile-time flag `VP_MV_POC_NORMALIZATION` can be set to `1` to enable POC-based normalization, which weighs motion vectors by temporal distance to their reference frames.
 - **HEVC**: Extracted in `hevcdec.c` via `mv_statistics_hevc`.
 Motion vectors are collected from L0 and L1 prediction lists.
 For bi-predictive blocks, values from both directions are averaged.
-Raw MV values without POC normalization.
+By default, raw motion vector values are used.
 - **VP9**: Extracted in `vp9mvs.c` via `mv_statistics_vp9`.
 Motion vectors are collected after prediction in `ff_vp9_fill_mv`.
 For compound (bi-predictive) mode, values from both references are averaged.
 Raw MV values.
 - **AV1**: Extracted in `libaomdec.c` via `videoparser_av1_extract_mv_stats` using libaom's inspection API.
 Motion vectors are collected from all inter blocks (mode >= NEARESTMV).
 For compound prediction, values from L0 and L1 references are averaged.
 Raw MV values in 1/8 pel units.

+Note to developers: A compile-time flag `VP_MV_POC_NORMALIZATION` can be set to `1` to enable POC-based normalization, which weighs motion vectors by temporal distance to their reference frames, and does some other "legacy" processing (including known bugs) so that the values match the legacy parser.

 #### motion_stdev